1 Introduction

 max_delay <- 40

-# Specify the number of reference dates to use to estimate the delay
+# Specify the number of reference times to use to estimate the delay

 Next we will use the epinowcast